the-turrets-dao/DAO-Governance-POC/README.md

-# governance
+# POC for DAO governance based on stellar smart contracts
-Things that we need to setup and govern the DAO